Street trading licences

 - You must display your licence in a prominent position.
 You must show it when an authorised local authority officer or the police request to see it.

-- You must position your pavement or street display close to the premises unless the council agrees to something different with you in writing.
+- You must position your street display close to the premises unless the council agrees to something different with you in writing.
 A minimum of 1.5 meters must remain along the line of the display between the object's edge and the kerb, posts columns, trees, street furniture or other highway boundary.
 Passers-by must be able to pass freely.

 - As the licence holder, you must have, at all times, public liability insurance coverage with a minimum liability of £5 million.